 After approval, if the candidate experiences an event that prevents sitting for the examination, the Board should be notified immediately.
 If the request is made prior to March 16, 2018, and if the review committee agrees that the request is due to circumstances beyond the control of the candidate, the examination portion of the fee (\$870) may be refunded.
 However, the application fee is not refundable.
 In addition, the review committee will not consider any request that is based primarily on non-emergency matters.

 Re-Application

-A candidate who postpones or fails the Qualifying Examination must complete a new on-line application to be considered for the next scheduled Qualifying Examination.
-Each new application must be accompanied by a new application fee.
+A candidate who postpones or fails the Qualifying Examination must complete a new online application to be considered for the next scheduled Qualifying Examination and pay a new application fee.

 Applicants Ruled Not Admissible